xtuml/mc/doc/notes/4_cds_instdump_dnt.md

 Create an RSL model compiler that converts a set of OAL functions into a corresponding set of RSL functions.

-Consider generating the code using the _OAL_ filed of TE_SMT which already re-constructs the OAL from the instance data.
+Consider generating the code using the _OAL_ field of TE_SMT which already re-constructs the OAL from the instance data.

 ### 7.10 Function Prototype Import Tool